EdgeTypE/Game-Presskit-Template/README.md

 ## 📝 License

-MIT License - feel free to use for commercial and personal projects.
+MIT License - feel free to use for commercial and personal projects with your assets.

 ## 🤝 Contributing